Bharat Jodo Yatra: Rahul Gandhi to meet people from various sections of society | Politics

 - India

-KPCC working president and state coordinator of the yatra, Kodikunnil Suresh MP said the journey through Kerala will cover 450 kms across seven districts in 19 days.
+KPCC working president and State coordinator of the yatra Kodikunnil Suresh MP said the journey through Kerala would cover 450 km across seven districts in 19 days.

-The objective of the yatra, which will touch 12 states and the national capital, was to strongly oppose the Narendra Modi government at the Centre and the RSS agenda for the country.
+The objective of the yatra, which would touch 12 States and the national capital, was to strongly oppose the Narendra Modi government at the Centre and the RSS agenda for the country.

-Giving details of how the 'yatra' which will proceed after it reaches the southern state on September 11, the Congress MP said that each day Gandhi and his entourage of around 300 supporters would walk 25 kilometers in two shifts -- one from 7 AM to 10 AM and other from 4PM to 7 PM.
+Giving details of how the 'yatra' would proceed after it reaches the southern State on September 11, the Congress MP said each day Gandhi and his entourage of around 300 supporters would walk 25 kilometers in two shifts -- one from 7 AM to 10 AM and other from 4PM to 7 PM.

 ''The intervening period would be utilised to meet prominent persons, writers and scholars, the youth, farmers groups, fisherfolk groups as well as those belonging to the poor and marginalised strata of society.

+Besides that, the other problems which would be discussed were the alleged adverse impact on the integrity and secularism of the country, the butchering of the Constitution and suppression of fundamental rights, he said.

+He alleged that the credibility of the Indian judiciary was being undermined, unemployment was rampant in the nation and the Centre was implementing a retrograde economic policy in the country.

-He also said that the yatra's National-level coordinator and veteran Congress leader Digvijaya Singh along with AICC general secretary Jairam Ramesh would be arriving in the state on August 30 in connection with the campaign and any additional directions they give would be incorporated in the arrangements.
+Suresh said the yatra's national-level coordinator and veteran Congress leader Digvijaya Singh along with AICC general secretary Jairam Ramesh would be arriving in the State on August 30 in connection with the campaign and any additional directions they give would be incorporated in the arrangements.

 Giving details of those who would be accompanying Gandhi on the yatra, Suresh said out of the 300, as many as 100 are those selected by the All India Congress Committee (AICC) and they would be with Gandhi throughout his 150-day long journey.